obimbasmart/QuickTailor/README.md

 ## Contribution
 We welcome contributions!
-If you'd like to contribute to the Healthy Website, please follow these guidelines:
+If you'd like to contribute to QuickTailor, please follow these guidelines:

 - Fork the repository.
 - Create a new branch: git checkout -b feature/your-feature.